matt-ball/postman-local/README.md

 Once `postman bootstrap` has been run, running the command again will only serve to create new files/folders if new requests, responses or scripts have been made through the Postman app.
 It will not touch already bootstrapped files.
 You can add new elements by creating a `request.json`, `response.json`, `test.js` or `prerequest.js` file yourself.

 Finally, `postman bootstrap` will create a collection JSON file for your convenience.
 This can be kept in sync with changes to files in the `postman` directory by running `postman sync`.
-An environment file will also be created if optioned during `postman setup`.
+Environment file(s) will also be created if optioned during `postman setup`.
+Should you wish to add environments at a later date, run `postman setup` again.

 ## Example workflow